zephir-lang/documentation/docs/warnings.md

 The following warnings are supported:

 ## unused-variable

-Raised when a variable is declared but it is not used within a method.
+Raised when a variable is declared, but it is not used within a method.
 This warning is enabled by default.

 ```zephir
 public function some()